Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

 # Declaration of Work
 ## Ben
+* Built the Gaussian Naive Bayes model, the Gaussian Hatebert model, the DistilBERT model, and the Simple Neural Network model
+* Froze the DistilBERT model to make it accessible for more convenient use with other models

 ## Chris
 * Built the Random Forest and hateBERT Random Forest models
 * Built the hateBERT Ridge model